greenw0lf/whisper-benchmark/README.md

 - `.dtl` files contain the scores
 - `.prf` files contain the alignments

-There is also a `ref` folder under each subset (Broadcast News or Conversational Telephone Speech) that contains the `stm` reference files.
+There is also a `reference.stm` file under each subset (Broadcast News or Conversational Telephone Speech) that contains the human-labelled reference script used to compare with the hypothesis files.

 For more information about the `CTM` or `STM` formats of the hypothesis and reference respectively, check out [this repository](https://github.com/opensource-spraakherkenning-nl/ASR_NL_benchmark).